electronicgore/PTBF-soundboard/README.md

 The soundboard uses [PyDub](https://github.com/jiaaro/pydub/) to play sounds, so you need that.
 Regarding formats: WAV works with no further dependencies; for other formats you'll need [ffmpeg](http://www.ffmpeg.org/) or [libav](http://libav.org/).

+# Installation
+Put the `soundboardt.py` into `[bot-folder]/commands/`.
+Launch the bot as usual.

 # Quickstart
-Create a `sounds` folder in the folder from which you are running the bot.
+Create a `sounds` folder in your bot folder.
 Put some audio files in there, e.g. `wow.mp3`.
 Type `!updatesb` in chat.
 Now you and your viewers can play this sound using the command `!sb wow`.

 # Config options
 The following options are relevant for the soundboard and are set in `./config/config.json`:

 * `soundbank_path` (default: `./sounds`): path to folder with all the sounds.
 All paths to individual sound files must then be relative to this folder.
-* `soundbank_default_price` (default: `50`): default price of playing a sound, in terms of bot currency (which is like twitch points, but internal to the bot).
+* `soundbank_default_price` (default: `50`): default price of playing a sound, in terms of bot currency.
 Set to `0` if you do not want to use this.
+Note: this is applied when *adding* sounds, it does not retroactively change the price of previously added sounds.
 * `soundbank_verbose` (default: `True`): whether the bot will respond with messages a lá `username played "sound" for 50 points`.
 Set to `False` if you do not want these messages and/or if you do not want to use the bot economy.
 * `soundbank_gain` (default: `0`): global volume level modifier for all sounds, in dB.
 * `soundbank_cooldown` (default: `15`): cooldown for playing sounds (in seconds).